 - After completing the hands-on activity, recap the lesson with the participants.
 Offer an opportunity for participants to share their learning experience during the training and highlight any tips or takeaways they want to share with the group. - If time allows, facilitate a discussion with the participants.
-Suggested discussion topics include: Ask participants to share the knife cuts they use most in their current daily activity. - Ask participants to discuss current or potential menu items that would benefit from uniformed cuts. - Ask if the participants feel more comfortable with the different knife cuts demonstrated or want more time to develop the skill further if time allows. - Plan the next training session based on the needs of your staff.
+Suggested discussion topics include: - Ask participants to discuss the types of vegetables that can be used to make veggie sticks. - Ask participants to give some thought as to how they think the students would like to see veggie sticks incorporated on the menu. - Ask if the participants feel more comfortable cutting veggie sticks or want more time to develop the skill further if time allows. - Plan the next training session based on the needs of your staff.